Chiang Rai Loop: The Most Complete Guide for Motorcyclists

 Scenic route – 173km

-As with every summit, the Doi Angkhang too has a viewpoint.
-The viewpoint offers a panoramic view of the entire mountain range and a beautiful view.
-The summit is the best place to see the sunrise and sunset from.
+As with every summit, Doi Angkhang has a viewpoint too that offers a panoramic view of the entire mountain range with a beautiful view – definitely a great place to watch the sunrise and sunset.

 N 19.861463, E 99.049014